MicrosoftDocs/dynamics365smb-docs/business-central/reports-adhoc-analysis.md

 ---
 # Ad-hoc Data Analysis

 Sometime you need to analyze data in [!INCLUDE[prod_short](includes/prod_short.md)] in a way that is not available in a standard report.

-This task is sometimes calleed ad-hoc analysis.
+This task is sometimes called ad-hoc analysis.

 | To | See |
 | --- | --- |